SPHINX: Structural Prediction using Hypergraph Inference Network: Abstract

 \section{Abstract}

-The importance of higher-order relations is widely recognized in a large number of real-world systems.
-However, annotating them is a tedious and sometimes impossible task.
+The importance of higher-order relations is widely recognized in numerous real-world systems.
+However, annotating them is a tedious and sometimes even impossible task.
 Consequently, current approaches for data modelling either ignore the higher-order interactions altogether or simplify them into pairwise connections.
-In order to facilitate higher-order processing, even when a hypergraph structure is not available, we introduce Structural Prediction using Hypergraph Inference Network (SPHINX), a model that learns to infer a latent hypergraph structure in an unsupervised way, solely from the final node-level signal.
-The model consists of a soft, differentiable clustering method used to sequentially predict, for each hyperedge, the probability distribution over the nodes and a sampling algorithm that converts them into an explicit hypergraph structure.
-We show that the recent advancement in $k$-subset sampling represents a suitable tool for producing discrete hypergraph structures, addressing some of the training instabilities exhibited by prior works.
-The resulting model can generate the higher-order structure necessary for any modern hypergraph neural network, facilitating the capture of higher-order interaction in domains where annotating them is difficult.
-Through extensive ablation studies and experiments conducted on two challenging datasets for trajectory prediction, we demonstrate that our model is capable of inferring suitable latent hypergraphs, that are interpretable and enhance the final performance.
+To facilitate higher-order processing, even when a hypergraph structure is not available, we introduce SPHINX, a model that learns to infer a latent hypergraph structure in an unsupervised way, solely from the final task-dependent signal.
+To ensure broad applicability, we design the model to be end-to-end differentiable, capable of generating a discrete hypergraph structure compatible with any modern hypergraph networks, and easily optimizable without requiring additional regularization losses.
+Through extensive ablation studies and experiments conducted on four challenging datasets, we demonstrate that our model is capable of inferring suitable latent hypergraphs in both transductive and inductive tasks.
+Moreover, the inferred latent hypergraphs are interpretable and contribute to enhancing the final performance, outperforming existing methods for hypergraph prediction.